kyle-ewing/vlasile/README.md

 ### About

-Terran bot created as a personal project to test my knowledge and understanding of Java and OOP.
+Terran bot created as a personal project to test my knowledge and understanding of Java.

 ### What it can currently do
 * Establish build order based on enemy race (Zerg only)